 This programme is designed for students who already have a bachelor’s degree in a subject other than theology, and who can demonstrate experience in student ministry (paid or voluntary).
 If you do not yet have any experience in student ministry, but would like to explore the possibility of studying this programme, please do contact us.

 As part of the application process, applicants will have up to two interviews: an initial interview with the Programme Director which will help the applicant understand the programme’s aims and outcomes, and to check that the programme is a good fit for their ministerial needs.
-If necessary, a second interview will take place with the Academic Dean to determine the applicant’s ability to successfully complete the programme.
+If necessary, a second interview will take place with the Dean of Postgraduate Studies to determine the applicant’s ability to complete the course successfully.